TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-othererrorsandexceptions-tempdb.md

 	ownershipId="AzureData_AzureSQLDB_Performance"
 />

-# Resolve tempDB related errors and exceptions
+# Resolve `tempdb` related errors and exceptions

 <!--issueDescription-->
-These are the most commonly used steps to resolve tempdb issues.
+These are the most commonly used steps to resolve `tempdb` issues.
 <!--/issueDescription-->